browserengineering/book/book/visual-effects.md

 Right now our browser can only draw colored rectangles and text---pretty boring!
 Real browsers support all kinds of *visual effects*\index{visual effect} that change how pixels and colors blend together.
-Let's implement these effects using the Skia graphics library, and also see a bit of how Skia is implemented under the hood.
-That'll also allow us to use surfaces for *browser compositing*\index{compositing} to accelerate scrolling.
+To implement those effects, and also make our browser faster, we'll need control over *surfaces*\index{surface}, the key low-level feature behind fast scrolling, visual effects, animations, and many other browser features.
+To get that control, we'll also switch to using the Skia graphics library and even take a peek under its hood.

 Installing Skia and SDL
 =======================

-Before we get any further, we'll need to upgrade our graphics system.
-While Tkinter is great for basic shapes and input handling, it lacks built-in support for many visual effects.[^tkinter-before-gpu] Implementing all details of the web's many visual effects is fun, but it's outside the scope of this book, so we need a new graphics library.
+While Tkinter is great for basic shapes and input handling, it doesn't give us control over surfaces[^tkinter-before-gpu] and lacks implementations of most visual effects.
+Implementing them ourselves would be fun, but it's outside the scope of this book, so we need a new graphics library.
 Let's use [Skia][skia],\index{Skia} the library that Chromium uses.
-Unlike Tkinter, Skia doesn't handle inputs or create graphical windows, so we'll pair it with the [SDL][sdl] GUI library.\index{SDL} Beyond new capabilities, switching to Skia will give me an opportunity to show you how graphics work at a lower level.
+Unlike Tkinter, Skia doesn't handle inputs or create graphical windows, so we'll pair it with the [SDL][sdl] GUI library.\index{SDL} Beyond new capabilities, switching to Skia will allow us to control graphics and rasterization at a lower level.

 [skia]: https://skia.org
 [sdl]: https://www.libsdl.org/